Fixing Your Clothes: How To Repair & Mend Almost Anything

 Mending rips and tears, and replacing buttons can seem like a daunting task.
 However, don’t worry if you don’t know your way around a sewing kit.
 There are a literal ton of resources out there to help make clothing repair as easy as possible for absolute beginners.

-I’ve done all the searching for you, and found the very best resources out there to help you fix and mend the most common clothing faults that can occur.
-From buttons and hems, to zips and tears, it’s all here:
+Now that you’ve got the tools to hand, here are the very best resources out there to help you fix and mend the most common clothing faults that can occur.
+From buttons and hems to zips and tears, it’s all here.

 How To Replace A Button